Cardiovascular Diseases (CVD) is the biggest killer and responsible for 31% of overall deaths worldwide.

 Reducing Risks of Cardio-Vascular Diseases

-Apart from being physical activity and making lifestyle changes, eating a diet that is plant-based can significantly reduce the risk of cardiovascular diseases.
+Apart from being physically active and making lifestyle changes, eating a diet that is plant-based can significantly reduce the risk of cardiovascular diseases.

 Limit Salt Intake